daim77/SQL_project/README.md

 prepared for one select operation

 ## SOLUTION
+UNITS are in the square brackets in an assignment section
 **wiki_working_days.py**
-This script scrap table from wiki and saves data to MariaDB database on server
+This script scrap a table from wiki and saves data to MariaDB database on ENGETO server
 Different country == different working days
 coding is as SQL DAYOFWEEK() 1: sunday, 7: saturday
+Majority of values are added from year 2015.
+GINI index is available for MAX countries for example but still only for 80..